OpenMW/openmw/README-win32.txt

 Just run openmw.exe and enjoy! ;-)

 The first time you run OpenMW, you will be asked to set screen resolution and other graphics settings.
-To be safe, it's not recommended to select fullscreen mode on the first run.
+To be safe, I don't recommend setting fullscreen mode on the first run.
 You can bring up the dialogue at any time by using the -oc switch.

 Move around with WASD or arrow keys, change physics mode (walking, flying, ghost) with 't', exit with 'q' or escape.